mtav/script_inception_public.deprecated.2019-06-03/README.txt

 It makes it easier to show/hide the diverse components of the BFDTD files.

-To use it, in the "scripts window", click on "Scripts->System->Layer manager".
+To use it, in the "scripts window" (On the right if you copied .B.blend from the repository as your default workspace), click on *Scripts->System->Layer manager*.

 2) Blender caliper:
 ^^^^^^^^^^^^^^^^^^^

 To show dimensions, etc, you can use the blender caliper script.

-To use it, in the "scripts window", click on "Scripts->Wizards->Blender caliper".
+To use it, in the "scripts window" (On the right if you copied .B.blend from the repository as your default workspace), click on *Scripts->Wizards->Blender caliper*.